 75g granulated sugar

-100g unsalted butter, softened in room temperature for 15 mins
+100g unsalted butter, softened at room temperature for 15 minutes

 Method

-Do check out my other recipe on Lemon Crumble Cake, or try an Easy Strawberry Crumble Cake!
+Do check out my other recipe for Lemon Crumble Cake, or try an Easy Strawberry Crumble Cake!

 Don’t forget you can subscribe via email to get all updates in your inbox.